ChaosData/libshambles/README.md

 # Versioning
 libshambles uses semantic versioned tag branches.
-In general, this means that the version format is `major.minor.patch`, where major version updates include backwards compatability changes (and/or other major changes), minor version updates include new features that don't break the API and possibly deprecations, and patch version updates fix bugs.
+In general, this means that the version format is `major.minor.patch`, where major version updates include backwards compatibility changes (and/or other major changes), minor version updates include new features that don't break the API and possibly deprecations, and patch version updates fix bugs.
 Please note that depending on the bugs fixed, it may be necessary to increment the minor or even major version number.
 Any such instances will be clearly marked should they occur by a clear note in the `CHANGELOG` file.
-For now, and likely the forseeable future, I intend only to fix bugs in the current `major.minor` branch.
+For now, and likely the foreseeable future, I intend only to fix bugs in the current `major.minor` branch.
 For example, should a `1.2.0` release come out following `1.1.8`, there will not be a `1.1.9` release containing backported fixes for the `1.1.x` branch.